 Behind the scenes, in almost every aspect of our daily activities, machines are quietly implementing algorithms that secure and facilitate our digital lives.
-Social media, cars, health services, banking and finance, even city infrastructure – they are all connected by the Internet of Things (IoT) and their smooth operations rely heavily on artificial intelligence (AI).
+Social media, cars, health services, banking and finance, even city infrastructure – they are all connected by the Internet of Things and their smooth operations rely heavily on artificial intelligence.
+Discover the strengths and limitations of AI and IoT.

 The rise of AI in IoT fields, though, doesn’t mean that the machines have taken over.
 Rather, it represents a synergy between the sheer speed and logical capability of processors and the goals and expertise of their human programmers.
 In other words, computers implementing IoT artificial intelligence algorithms are taught by humans, and in turn can help those same humans learn more about the capabilities and applications of new digital technologies.